-People analytics tools or platforms track, analyse and visualise employee data through a user-friendly interface.
+People analytics tools track, analyze and visualise employee data through a user-friendly interface.

-The best tools should provide you with an HR dashboard that is both insightful and predictive.
+The best people analytics solutions provide you with an HR dashboard that is both insightful and predictive.
 Whilst the insights provided by descriptive analytics unlock the current business landscape, predictive platforms help you to predict future trends.

 Tools with prescriptive analytics capabilities go a step further, using the insights of both descriptive and predictive analytics to recommend options or courses of action.

-There are a wide range of tools on offer, so research is recommended to find the tool that best suits your needs.
-They vary in terms of service offering, interface, data visualisation and pricing.
+There is a wide range of tools on offer, so research is recommended to find the tool that best suits your needs.
+They vary in terms of service offering, interface, data visualization and pricing.

-When selecting a platform (or indeed packages or plans within a platform), consider its data capabilities, visualisation style and reporting, its modelling abilities, tracking capabilities and methods, and the data security provided.
+When selecting a platform (or indeed packages or plans within a platform), consider its data capabilities, deep insights, visualization style and reporting, its modeling abilities, tracking capabilities and methods, and the data security provided.

 What Are Some of the Platforms Available?

-Some examples of popular people analytics platforms include:
+Some examples of popular people analytics tools include:

-OrgVue.
-OrgVue builds organisational design into its people analytics software.
-There are three packages available: 'Spectrum', which allows you to view your organisation in its entirety; 'Position & Roles', which enables greater understanding of demand and supply for roles, along with current and future business costs; and the 'People' plan, which - amongst other features - allows you to visualise and analyse your organisational structure (reporting packs can also be created to share with stakeholders).
+OrgVue builds organizational design into its people analytics software.
+There are three packages available: 'Spectrum', which allows you to view your organization in its entirety; 'Position & Roles', which enables a greater understanding of demand and supply for roles, along with current and future business costs; and the 'People' plan, which - amongst other features - allows you to visualize and analyse your organizational structure (reporting packs can also be created to share with stakeholders).
 Pricing information is available once a demo has been booked.

-Visier People.
-This platform has a broad service offering and is aimed at mid-market and enterprise clients.
-It is a comprehensive tool that aims to power data-driven decision-making by providing insight across a vast range of organisational metrics.
+Visier People has a broad service offering and is aimed at mid-market and enterprise clients.
+It is a comprehensive tool that aims to power data-driven decision-making by providing insight across a vast range of organizational metrics.

-It allows you to staff HR to meet your business needs, plan your future workforce across departments, manage your recruitment pipeline, reduce high performer exit rates, measure the impact training has on productivity, manage and reduce overtime and achieve your diversity goals.
+It allows you to staff HR to meet your business needs, plan your future workforce across departments, manage your recruitment pipeline, reduce high-performer exit rates, measures the impact training has on productivity, manages and reduce overtime and achieve your diversity goals.
 Again, pricing is available once a demo has been booked.

-Lattice.
-As well as tracking your people analytics, allowing for better performance management and planning for growth & development, Lattice also enables individual employees to view their own profiles and see how they are contributing to the organisation as a whole.
+As well as tracking your people analytics, allowing for better performance management, employee monitoring and planning for growth & development, Lattice also enables individual employees to view their profiles and see how they are contributing to the organization as a whole.

-Sisense.
-Sisense builds custom analytic experiences suitable for assisting a wide range of organisations leverage their competitive advantage.
+Sisense builds custom analytic experiences suitable for assisting a wide range of organizations leverage their competitive advantage.
 It has two platforms.
 The first, Sisense Fusion Analytics, merges business data and strategy.
-It also allows you to augment your insights using predictive analytics, AI and machine learning.
+It also allows you to augment your insights using predictive analytics, AI, and machine learning.

 The second option is Sisense Fusion Embed which, as suggested by its name, is an embedded analytics platform.
 It enables you to fuse analytics with any ecosystem and to scale securely.

-Cost per hire – The overall cost of hiring new talent into a vacant or new position within your organisation.
+Cost per hire – The overall cost of hiring new talent into a vacant or new position within your organization.

 Time to hire – The time taken to hire an individual suitable for a role, from job posting to candidate acceptance of a job offer.

 Employee turnover – Your rate of staff turnover.
-A high turnover, particularly within employees who have been in position under a year, can indicate problems within your hiring process, work environment or company culture.
+A high turnover, particularly among employees who have been in the position under a year, can indicate problems within your hiring process, work environment, or company culture.